Fathima2125/EC2-Apache-Web-Server/Readme.md

    - Port 80 (HTTP)
 3. Connected to the instance using **EC2 Connect** terminal.
 4. Installed and started **Apache HTTP Server**.
-5. Hosted a sample website and verified access through the browser(using the public ipv$ address in instance).
+5. Hosted a sample website and verified access through the browser(using the public ipv4 address in instance).
 6. Documented all **Apache commands** used in a separate file.

 ---